Smoked Meat Sandwich

 Brisket cured 10 days with peppercorns + coriander, then smoked, steamed, sliced thick by hand, piled on rye with yellow mustard.
 Schwartz's (1928) is the Montreal institution.

-Romanian-Jewish migration to Montreal in the 1900s brought the pastrami-cousin form.
+Eastern European Jewish migration to Montreal in the early 1900s — Romanian immigrants prominent among them — brought this cured-and-smoked beef tradition, a cousin to New York pastrami.
 Schwartz's Deli on Saint-Laurent has served it the same way since 1928.

-Pepper-and-coriander-crusted slabs of meat almost melting; the mustard cuts the rich fat with a bite of vinegar.
+Pepper-and-coriander-crusted slabs of brisket almost melt as you bite in; the yellow mustard cuts the rich fat with a sharp note of vinegar, leaving salt, spice, and a faint sweetness behind.

 10-day cure breaks down proteins and infuses spices through; smoking adds depth; final steaming reverses the dehydration of smoking, leaving juicy texture.